Category Archives: Mecklenburg-Schwerin Royals

 Elisabeth Alexandrine had three younger brothers:

-Elisabeth Alexandrine had six half-siblings through her father’s first marriage with his first wife was Princess Auguste of Reuss-Köstritz:
+Elisabeth Alexandrine had six half-siblings through her father’s first marriage with his first wife Princess Auguste of Reuss-Köstritz:

 Elisabeth Alexandrine had one half-sibling through her father’s second marriage with Princess Anna of Hesse and by Rhine: